Maximizing the Diversity of Exposure in a Social Network: Problem definition

-\spara{Assignment to seed nodes.} We consider selecting a set of nodes in $G$ as \emph{seed nodes}, and expose them to a subset of items.
-Let $\calE = V \times H$ denote the set of all (node, item) pairs and let $A \subseteq \mathcal{E}$ denote an assignment such that the set $A_i = \{u: (u,i) \in A \}$ contains the seed nodes selected for initial exposure to item $i$ and the set $A_u = \{i\in H \mid (u,i) \in A \}$ contains the items assigned to seed node $u$.
+\spara{Assignment to seed nodes.} We consider selecting a set of users in $V$ as the \emph{seed nodes} and expose them to a subset of items from $H$.
+Let $\calE = V \times H$ denote the set of all possible (user, item) pairs and let $A \subseteq \mathcal{E}$ denote an assignment such that the set $A_i = \{u\in V: (u,i) \in A \}$ contains the seed nodes selected for initial exposure to item~$i$ and the set $A_u = \{i\in H: (u,i) \in A \}$ contains the items assigned to seed node $u$.
 For each $v \in V$, we denote by $I_v(A)$ the set of items that $v$ is exposed to when the propagation process started from assignment $A$ converges.
-The \emph{diversity of exposure score} $F(A)$ of an assignment $A$ is then defined as the sum of diversity exposure levels of all the nodes resulting from the assignment $A$ in $G$
+The \emph{diversity of exposure score} $F(A)$ of an assignment $A$ is then defined as the sum of diversity exposure levels of all the users resulting from the assignment $A$ in $G$